-The OMG UML specification (UML Superstructure Specification, v2.1.1, p.591) states:
+The OMG Unified Modeling Language specification, (v2.5.1, p.641) states:

-Include is a DirectedRelationship between two Use Cases, implying that the behavior of the included Use Case is inserted into the behavior of the including Use Case.
-It is also a kind of NamedElement so that it can have a name in the context of its owning Use Case.
-The including Use Case may only depend on the result (value) of the included Use Case.
-This value is obtained as a result of the execution of the included Use Case.
+Include is a DirectedRelationship between two UseCases, indicating that the behavior of the included UseCase (the addition) is inserted into the behavior of the including UseCase (the includingCase).
+It is also a kind of NamedElement so that it can have a name in the context of its owning UseCase (the includingCase).
+The including UseCase may depend on the changes produced by executing the included UseCase.
+The included UseCase must be available for the behavior of the including UseCase to be completely described.